jjon-saxton/momoko-cms/README.md

 1. Login to you server via SSH
 2. Navigate to your MomoKO installation and change to `assets/php/cli`
 3. Run `install.php`
-    a.
-Ensure `install.php` is executable and type: `./install.php`
+    1. Ensure `install.php` is executable and type: `./install.php`
-    b.
-If this files try: `php ./install.php`
+    2. If this files try: `php ./install.php`
 4. Follow the onscreen instructions.

 ### Congratulations!